 Camshafts, camshaft bearings and drive systems are free, provided that they remain in their original positions and remain the sole means of operating the valves.

-Vehicles fitted with side valve engine may employ a proprietary OHV conversion (cylinder heads, manifolds, and carburettors) marketed for that engine before 1st January 1966.
+Vehicles fitted with a side valve engine may employ a proprietary OHV conversion (cylinder heads, manifolds, and carburettors) marketed for that engine before 1st January 1966.

 The engine must be in the original position.